vaibhavkantmishra/Project_3-Kafka/README.md

     3: This Gives the features about the messaging backend Algorithm that how it works.
 ## PROBLEM STATEMENT

-    1: What are the current active cities in India which are scheduling Meetup Events?
+    1: What are the current active cities in the US which are scheduling Meetup Events?
     2: What are the trending topics in US Meetup Events?
+    3: How many Big data Meetup Events events scheduled in each country?

 ## Execution of the Application